 Haiden and Piper like to have chocolate milk with their vitamins at breakfast, and I wanted an easy way to keep giving it to them.
-Plus my husband enjoys a little chocolate syrup on his ice cream, and it’s an easy way to dress up a dessert (like that frozen hot chocolate in the above photo!).
+Plus my husband enjoys a little chocolate syrup on his ice cream, and it’s an easy way to dress up a dessert.

 So, I wanted to share my new recipe for how to make homemade Hershey’s Chocolate Syrup.
 You’re not going to believe how easy and delicious it is!

 Homemade Hershey’s Chocolate Syrup Recipe

 Makes about 16 ounces (2 cups)